CartoDB/camshaft/HOWTORELEASE.md

 # How to release camshaft & camshaft reference

 1. Test (make clean all check), fix if broken before proceeding.
-2. Merge patch, feature to master.
+1. Merge patch, feature to master.
-3. Ensure proper version in package.json.
+1. Ensure proper version in package.json.
-4. Ensure NEWS.md section exists for the new version, review it, add release date.
+1. Ensure NEWS.md section exists for the new version, review it, and update release date.
-5. Commit package.json, NEWS.md.
+1. Go to `reference/`, update package.json verion, and run `tools/generate-reference`.
-6. git tag -a Major.Minor.Patch # use NEWS section as content.
+1. Ensure new reference version is generated, package.json is updated.
-7. npm publish to registry (first checkout to corresponding tag).
+1. Commit package.json, NEWS.md, and reference files.
-8. Go to `reference/` and run `tools/generate-reference`
+1. Tag the release `git tag -a Major.Minor.Patch`, use NEWS section as content.
-9. Ensure new reference version is generated, package.json is updated
+1. Push to remote repository and wait for CI to run tests.
-10. Commit new reference version.
+1. Use the tag to publish to registry: `npm publish`.
-11. Publish reference: `npm publish` to registry and back to project's path
+1. Publish reference to registry: `cd reference && npm publish && cd ..`.
-12. Stub NEWS/package for next version.
+1. Stub NEWS/package for next version.

 Versions should follow http://semver.org/spec/v2.0.0.html.